PS1607/WhatsApp-Automation/README.md

   5. Tick it.
   6. Close the System Preferences.
   7. Open WhatsApp Desktop and make sure you're logged in and all the syncing is completed.
-  8. Open Google Chrome
+  8. Open Google Chrome.
   9. Open this link [https://wa.me/919876543210?text=Testing](https://wa.me/919876543210?text=Testing)
   10. You will get a pop-up from Chrome asking if you want to open the link in WhatsApp Desktop.
-Select option to always open in WhatsApp Desktop.
+Select the option to always open in WhatsApp Desktop.

 #### Running the Automation:
   1. Make sure WhatsApp Desktop and Google Chrome are open.